 I saw a unique opportunity at LM Aero that very few new-hires were given.
 I was able to work as a Project Engineer for a year before transitioning to one of the development teams as a Software Engineer.
 Project Engineers at LM Aero have several years of experience, but I was able to enter the role out of college.
 The intent was to first introduce aspiring leaders of the company to the program-level problem space and to cultivate the skills needed to lead the development and test teams through major programs.
 Systems Engineering is very much at the core of Project Engineering at LM Aero, and it requires understanding the program from both technical and operational perspectives.
 It was such a valuable learning experience, especially for someone like me who eventually wants to become a leader with deep technical knowledge.

-As a Project Engineer, I oversaw avionics hardware and software modernization and capability enhancements on the F-22 platform for our U.S. Government and Air Force customers.
-In this role, I gained extensive experience liaising between stakeholders, which allowed me to understand the products and operation holistically.
+As a Project Engineer, I oversaw avionics hardware and software capability enhancements on the F-22 platform for our U.S. Government and Air Force customers.
+In this role, I gained extensive experience coordinating between stakeholders, which allowed me to understand the products and operation holistically.
 I created roadmaps and ensured adherence to a tight tempo as we drove work to closure.
 I created metrics to prioritize, track, project, and manage the completion of technical work, which involved extensive data collection and analysis.
 I gained experience in risk management and developed a MATLAB tool to extract and display risk metrics.
-This challenged my ability to write code on top of that from a past developer.
 Project Engineering requires being a team-player, communicating effectively, putting yourself in the customer’s shoes, and knowing how to traverse complex processes.

 Here’s a more detailed list of some of the efforts I supported as a Project Engineer: